cockpit-project/cockpit/doc/protocol.md

  * "host": The destination host for the channel, defaults to "localhost"
  * "user": Optional alternate user for authenticating with host
  * "superuser": Optional.
 Use "require" to run as root, or "try" to attempt to run as root.
- * "group": A group that can later be used with the "kill" command.
-You should avoid using group names without punctuation as they can have special meanings.
+ * "group": An optional channel group
  * "capabilities": Optional, array of capability strings required from the bridge
  * "session": Optional, set to "private" or "shared".
 Defaults to "shared"